Describe a place where you have taken photos more than once: IELTS Speaking Cue Card

 What specific features of Missouri do you enjoy the most?

-Have you ever participated in any photography events in Missouri?
+Have you ever participated in any events or activities while in Missouri?

 Cue 1:Where the place is